The Department of Music

 Paul Elvers

-Music listening as self-enhancement: How empowering music affects self-esteem, Dissertation (Goethe Universität Frankfurt am Main)
+Music listening as self-enhancement: How empowering music affects self-esteem, Dissertation (Goethe University Frankfurt)

 2014